central-banking-monetary-policy

 Functions of Modern Central Banks

-Technological advancements throughout the 19th and 20th centuries also played an essential role in transforming the modern central banking system.
-To achieve their objectives, these banks perform primary and secondary functions, including:
+Technological advancements throughout the 19th and 20th centuries played an essential role in transforming modern central banking.
+To achieve their objectives, central banks perform both primary and secondary functions:

 Primary Functions